XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 You will not usually need to touch these, but they are here in case you do and also for reference.

+### Hostname and Domain Name

+The hostname needs to be schoolserver and cannot be changed.
+The domain name can be changed, but you would normally only do this to fit into a larger networking environment.

-The most important is the role of the server in your network.
+The most important parameter is the **Role of the Server** in your network.
 The server can play one of three roles

 ### Gateway